 A thorough certificate of destruction will include information such as:

 - Shredding date

 - Serialized transaction numbers for audit trails

 To cut straight to the point, yes, the residential shredding options don’t require actually coming into contact with the workers from the shredding service.

 With mobile shredding you don’t personally need to hand your materials to the provider.
 Workers wheel the shred bins you use to collect papers out to a shredding truck that’s able to lift the bins up and into the shredder by itself.

 Similar to mobile, with off site shredding and Ship ‘N’ Shred you don’t need to directly hand your materials to the workers.
 Instead, both work as a pick up type of service where providers only make a quick stop to pick up your prepackaged materials.

 Join countless businesses large and small who we’ve helped to develop and implement a plan for handling shredding with employees who work from home when you visit us at Shred Nations today.

-Fill out the form to the right, use the live chat option, or give us a call at (800) 747-3365 to receive free, no-obligation quotes from providers in your area.
+Simply fill out the form, use the live chat option, or give us a call at (800) 747-3365 to receive free, no-obligation quotes from providers in your area.